equinor/ert/docs/rst/manual/reference/workflows/configuring_jobs.rst

 Workflow jobs are configured with a small configuration file much like the configuration file used to install forward model jobs.
-The keywords used in the configuration file are in two *clases* - those related to how the job should located/run and the arguments which should passed from the workflow to the job.
+The keywords used in the configuration file are in two *classes* - those related to how the job should be located/run and the arguments which should passed from the workflow to the job.